JoulK/aescrypt/README.md

-That is docker image with aescrypt installed in alpine for use just start container and you see example commands for aescrypt `docker run --rm joulkope/aescrypt`
+That is docker image with aescrypt installed in alpine for use just start container and you see example commands for aescrypt:

+  `docker run --rm joulkope/aescrypt`

 example usage: